Looking At Workday's Recent Unusual Options Activity

 Workday is a software company that offers human capital management, or HCM, financial management, and business planning solutions.
 Known for being a cloud-only software provider, Workday is headquartered in Pleasanton, California.
 Founded in 2005, Workday now employs over 18,000 employees.

+After a thorough review of the options trading surrounding Workday, we move to examine the company in more detail.
+This includes an assessment of its current market status and performance.

-Where Is Workday Standing Right Now?
-With a volume of 1,151,193, the price of WDAY is down -4.12% at $260.31.
+Current Position of Workday With a volume of 937,628, the price of WDAY is up 1.34% at $262.92.
 RSI indicators hint that the underlying stock may be approaching overbought.
-Next earnings are expected to be released in 11 days.
-Professional Analyst Ratings for Workday
+Next earnings are expected to be released in 5 days.
+What The Experts Say On Workday

-1 market experts have recently issued ratings for this stock, with a consensus target price of $270.0.
+A total of 2 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $305.0.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Consistent in their evaluation, an analyst from Loop Capital keeps a Hold rating on Workday with a target price of $270.
+Click here for access. * Reflecting concerns, an analyst from Scotiabank lowers its rating to Sector Outperform with a new price target of $340. * An analyst from Loop Capital persists with their Hold rating on Workday, maintaining a target price of $270.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Workday with Benzinga Pro for real-time alerts.
+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Workday options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.